Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Theoretical Analysis of Black-Hole Attack

-We use the reproduced LongRAG pipeline as the downstream application and poison its underlying vector database with the Black-Hole Attack.
-Figure~\ref{fig:rag_attack} reports the end-to-end QA performance before and after poisoning.
+We use the reproduced LongRAG~\cite{zhao-etal-2024-longrag} pipeline as the downstream application and poison its underlying vector database with the Black-Hole Attack.
+Figure~\ref{fig:ablation_rerank} reports the end-to-end QA performance before and after poisoning.
 The results show that the attack substantially degrades answer quality on all three benchmarks.
-On HotpotQA, the F1 score drops from 49.7 to 24.6; on 2WikiMQA~\cite{ho-etal-2020-constructing}, it drops from 46.3 to 23.2; and on MuSiQue~\cite{trivedi-etal-2022-musique}, it drops from 20.9 to 3.2.
+On HotpotQA, the F1 score drops from 51.8 to 37.0; on 2WikiMQA~\cite{ho-etal-2020-constructing}, it drops from 44.5 to 33.3; and on MuSiQue~\cite{trivedi-etal-2022-musique}, it drops from 23.2 to 7.5.
 These results indicate that poisoning only the vector database is sufficient to severely impair the performance of a strong downstream RAG system.
-Notably, on HotpotQA and 2WikiMQA the F1 score drops by roughly half rather than collapsing entirely.
-A likely explanation is the parametric memory of the underlying LLM: when the retrieved passages no longer contain the answer, the model can still fall back on knowledge encoded in its own parameters.
+We further evaluate the effect of varying the rerank depth.
+Figure~\ref{fig:ablation_rerank} shows that while more candidates improve the clean F1 as expected, the attack success rate remains above 80\% across all datasets even under the largest rerank budget tested.
+This indicates that reranking alone, without dedicated defense mechanisms, does not meaningfully mitigate the Black-Hole Attack.